How to choose your units

 Occasionally, some departments open up master's level units for Study Abroad students but this is not common.
 You would need an extensive background in the subject-area to take a master's unit.

-Some units have co-requisites.
-These are units that are designed to complement each other and will rely on knowledge gained in one unit to support learning in another.
-If you choose a unit with a co-requisite, you must take both classes.
+Some units also have co-requisites.
+These are designed to be taken together, as they complement each other and build on shared learning.
+If you choose a unit with a co-requisite, you'll need to take both units together.